 Why Predicting passenger movement using ML and predictive analytics can reduce airport crowding.

-AI can provide real-time tracking.
+AI in hospitality can provide real-time tracking.
 By examining customer preferences and spending habits, AI in hospitality makes Real-time decisions.
 Guests interact personally with hotel workers, including concierge, housekeeping, and front desk workers.
 These employees use the property management system (PMS) and point of sale (PoS), which allow artificial intelligence to reveal the next level of guest services.
 Integrating the PoS and PMS provides Real-time booking, confirmation, and tracking.

-Workflows can incorporate real-time feedback using AI and ML.
+AI in hospitality workflows can incorporate real-time feedback using AI and ML.
 It may impact how happy visitors are with their accommodations.
 Guests could also shift to another room should they be dissatisfied.

 Back-office automation's primary instrument is robotic process automation (RPA), which can carry out operations that people often handle.